Family Day at Windrose Farm/Finca Los Agaves

 I see the pastures alongside the dry creek bed where the sheep and chickens enjoy their frolicking.
 I see the massive and ancient oaks that are surrounded by fallen acorns.
 I see the neat rows of tomatoes, squash, and hundreds upon hundreds of apple trees laden with fruit.

 The pastures sit just above the creek bed.
-Can spot the 2 mobile chicken coops and the sheep grazing on the far right?
+Can you spot the 2 mobile chicken coops and the sheep grazing on the far right?

 The farm sits in a valley, with steep hills on one side that I later learn are covered in coyote tracks.
 Even so, it feels like a protected place, where livestock and crops and humans all grow together.